 USA is more capitalistic with less role for government and public sector than in Denmark

 It is fair to say that the government and public sector is more involved in the economy in Denmark than in the USA.
-This applies for the level of taxes, the size of the public sector and the degree of regulation.
+This applies to the level of taxes, the size of the public sector, and the degree of regulation.
 So the social and economic models in place are quite different.
-And taxes and welfare benefits in Denmark reduces income inequality more than they do in the US.
+And taxes and welfare benefits in Denmark reduce income inequality more than they do in the US.
 So Denmark is best characterized as a social market economy.

-Americans work more hours and the tax system favors this more.
-And the culture In Denmark is more informal with low hierarchies at workplaces.
-Taking risks in business is rewarded more in the US society and attitudes towards risks therefore differ as well.
+Americans work more hours, and the tax system favors this more.
+And the culture in Denmark is more informal with low hierarchies in workplaces.
+Taking risks in business is rewarded more in the US society, and attitudes towards risks therefore differ as well.

 Public opinion in the 2 countries on these topics differs as well.
-So US citizens generally appreciate less government involvement, less regulation and more personal economic freedom and responsibility than Danes.
-And finds high economic diversity more appropriate than Danes do.
+So, US citizens generally appreciate less government involvement, less regulation, and more personal economic freedom and responsibility than Danes.
+And finds high economic diversity more appropriate than the Danes do.

 Denmark has a high degree of economic freedom

-An relevant and well esteemed study of this topic is the Index of Economic Freedom from The Heritage Foundation.
+A relevant and well-esteemed study of this topic is the Index of Economic Freedom from The Heritage Foundation.
 It measures and compares countries as how economically free they are.
-Economic freedom is defined as societies where individuals are free to work, produce, consume, and invest in any way they please.
+Economic freedom is defined as a society where individuals are free to work, produce, consume, and invest in any way they please.
 And governments allow labor, capital, and goods to move freely.
 Index of Economic Freedom.

 It measures economic freedom in 184 countries based on 12 quantitative and qualitative factors, grouped into four broad categories of economic freedom: